 Many Minnesota residents consider fall to be their favorite season.
 The overbearing heat and humidity of the summer subside and the mosquitoes die off in the chillier weather, making way for mild autumn days, fall foliage, and a plethora of activities and events to discover in and around the Twin Cities region.

 Visiting a pumpkin patch is a great fall activity, particularly if you have children.
-The Twin Cities' pumpkins are in stock at most supermarkets by the end of September or early October at the latest, but if you're really looking for an adventure, consider visiting a local farm such as Afton Apple Orchard.
-Many pumpkin patches are also part of apple orchards that have lots of extra children's entertainment options, so if you choose the right one, you and your family can plan to spend a full day at one of these Minnesota farms.
+The Twin Cities' pumpkins are in stock at most supermarkets by the end of September or early October at the latest, but if you're really looking for an adventure, consider visiting a local farm such as Afton Apple Orchard or Pinehaven Farm.
+Many of the nearby pumpkin patches also include other fall attractions, such as corn mazes, hayrides, live entertainment, petting zoos, and organic produce markets, so you and your family can plan to spend a full day at one of these Minnesota farms.

 It's no secret that Minnesota experiences beautiful fall colors, which first start to change in the northern part of the state sometime around mid-September, while the Twin Cities and southern Minnesota follow suit a couple of weeks later in early October.
 The Department of Natural Resources publishes a regularly updated foliage report so you can see exactly when the trees have reached their peak color across the entire state.

 The autumn leaf colors are usually the most intense and dramatic in hilly areas, making the North Shore of Minnesota a classic fall destination for leaf peepers.
 For something closer to the Twin Cities, day trip options are available.
 The St. Croix Valley, just to the east of St. Paul, is very beautiful and usually a little less crowded with autumn enthusiasts, offering great trails for hiking in relative solitude.